sahahn/BPt/docs/user_guide.rst

 The concept of scopes extends beyond the :ref:`Dataset` class to the rest of BPt.
 The fundamental idea is that it provides a utility for more easily selecting different subsets of columns from the full dataset.
-This is accomplished by providing different functions and methods with a `scope` argument, which accepts any BPt style :ref:`Scopes` inputs, and then operates just on that subset of columns.
+This is accomplished by providing different functions and methods with a `scope` argument, which accepts any BPt style :ref:`Scope` input, and then operates just on that subset of columns.
 For example consider the example below with the function :func:`get_cols <Dataset.get_cols>`.